DeepLabCut/DeepLabCut/_sources/docs/maDLC_UserGuide.md

 ### -------------------- DECISION / BREAK POINT -------------------

 #### ATTENTION!
 **Pose estimation and tracking should be thought of as separate steps.** If you do not have good pose estimation evaluation metrics at this point, stop, check original labels, add more data, etc --> don't move forward with this model.
-If you think you have a good model, plese test the "raw" pose estimation performance on a video to validate performance:
+If you think you have a good model, please test the "raw" pose estimation performance on a video to validate performance:

 Please run: